maxxiimo/the-front-end-manifesto/chp8-device-detection.md

         = render :partial => 'shared/footer'
       = scripts

-...and add the corresponding CSS to app/assets/stylesheets/mobile/_layout.sass:
+...and add the corresponding Susy mixins in *app/assets/stylesheets/mobile/_layout.sass*:

     .container
       +container

 That's it!
 How will this work?

 It all starts with the question, "is the request coming from a mobile device?"
+(Does Mobvious return *:desktop* or *:mobile*?)

+**If true**, *views/mobile/layout/application.html.haml* will be served and through:

+    = stylesheet_link_tag "mobile"

-If true, mobile.scss along with of the mobile version of application.html.haml will be served.
+...*mobile.scss* , the mobile stylesheet will be included.

-NOTE: mobile.scss is coded to optimally handle devices with column widths of < 6 columns (464px), and application.html.haml is coded with mobile in mind only.
-Compare the _head.html.haml files for both and you will see that they are significantly different from one another.
+NOTE: *views/mobile/layouts/application.html.haml* is coded with mobile in mind only.
+Compare the desktop and mobile versions of *head.html.haml* and you will see that they are significantly different from one another.
 One draws from regular [HTML5 Boilerplate][] and the other from [Mobile Boilerplate][].

-If false, application.scss along with of the mobile version of application.html.haml will be served.
+**If false**, application.scss along with of the mobile version of application.html.haml will be served.

-NOTE: application.scss is designed to take advantage of the greater capabilities of devices with > 9 columns (704px) screen widths.
+NOTE: *views/layouts/application.scss* is designed to take advantage of the greater capabilities of devices with > 9 columns (704 pixels) screen widths.

-If a false positive squeaks by, application.scss is coded to handle the < 6 columns cases as well (although > 9 columns assets and elements might be received by the smaller device and therefore the experience is not optimized).
+If a false positive squeaks by, the desktop version of *application.scss* is coded to handle the < 6 columns cases as well (although > 9 columns assets and elements might be received by the smaller device and therefore the experience is not optimized).

 I personally really like this approach.
 To see how I have organized this in a live application, feel free to clone or poke around https://github.com/maxxiimo/viewthought.